Cretus-iosDev/FireBased-Login-using-swiftUI/README.md

 1.user is getting registered

 2.login successfully

-3. If the user forget the password then it can be reset by sending password reset link.
+3. If the user forget the password then it can be reset by sending password reset link

 4.if the user entered wrong password gives alert .

 5. While registration password enter wrong gives 🚨 pop-up to enter correctly.